Grasia/dao-ecosystem-census/deployments/README.md

 | `votes_count` | Number of votes in the deployment* |
 | `proposals_count` | Number of proposals in the deployment |

-\* Note: Vote counting varies by platform:
-- Snapshot: Sum of total votes
-- DAOstack, Aragon, DAO Haus: Total votes including duplicates from same voter
+\* Note: Platforms have different ways of estimating the number of votes.
+This is the number of votes reported by the platform.
+In our final dataset the `votes_count` value is calculated by summing the number of votes recorded in our dataset.

 ## Types